 Forty nine of the Seanad’s 60 members are elected and 11 are nominated by the Taoiseach.
 Of the 49 elected members, 43 are elected from panels of candidates representing specified vocational interests.
 The remaining 6 members are elected by university graduates of certain universities.

 A Seanad election takes place up to 90 days after Dáil Éireann has dissolved.
 This means that the new Dáil has assembled before the Seanad election takes place.

 Candidates for these panels are selected by either a registered nominating organisation, or by members of the incoming Dáil or outgoing Seanad.

-These registered nominating organisations are mainly non-profit making and must be representative of one of the panels listed above.
+These registered nominating organisations are mainly non-profit making and must be representative of one of the panels listed below.
 The register of nominating organisations (pdf) is reviewed in February each year.

 The following people may vote in an election of panel members: